 Director, Office of Technology Transfer and Licensing

 Jason joined the Office of Technology Transfer and Licensing (OTTL) at Boston College in December 2012.
 He previously serverd as Assistant Director in the Office of Technology Transfer at Cold Spring Harbor Laboratory in New York and was an Assistant Professor in Virginia Commonwealth University.
 Dr. Wen has more than ten years of biomedical science research experience.
 He also has a broad background combining experience in the life sciences, business, and patent law.

 Dr. Wen is a long time member of the Association of University Technology Managers (AUTM) and the Licensing Executives Society (LES).
-He was among the first to earn a Certified Licensing Professional (CLP) credential, and now serves as a current CLP Exam Development Committee member.
+He was among the first to earn a Certified Licensing Professional (CLP) credential, and now serves as a current CLP Exam Development Committee member and AUTM International Professional Development Committee member.
 He is also a Registered Technology Transfer Professional (RTTP).

 As a United States Patent and Trademark Office Registered Patent Agent, Dr. Wen has extensive experience in patent application and prosecution.
 He holds a Ph.D. in Molecular Biology from Nankai University in China, an MBA from the University of Richmond, and completed one year of law school studies.